What Happens During a Kids Eye Exam? Here is What to Know as a Parent

 The next tool the doctor brings out kind of looks like a big spoon.
 She’ll move the spoon back and forth between your eyes and ask you to look at her ear.
 Or the wall.
 Or her nose.
 She might even ask you if she’s got any boogers!

-She’s checking to see how your eyes move.
+She’s checking to see your eye movements.
 Sometimes the eyes don’t move together right, and when that happens, it can mess up how you see.
 Like you might have double vision.
 Or favor one eye more than the other.

 Step #6 at the Eye Doctor: You’ll Look Through Funny Glasses